ric355/ultibowifi/README.md

     SSID=<ssid name> KEY=<passphrase> COUNTRY=<country code>

+For an open network, KEY= can be left empty (or not included).
+Use of open networks is obviously not recommended.

-and if you want to see a scan for base stations, add
+If you want to see a scan for base stations, add

     WIFISCAN=1